rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 ### Ubiquitous Language
 A business oriented language to help the entire development team unify their mental model of the domain.
 It should be:
-- **Vocabulary of domain-specifc terms**, such as nouns, verbs, adjectives, idiomatic expressions and even adverbs
+- **Vocabulary of domain-specific terms**, such as nouns, verbs, adjectives, idiomatic expressions and even adverbs
 - **Shared by all parties involved in the project**, to avoid misunderstandings.
 - **Used in all forms of spoken and written communication**, adopted as the universal language of the business conducted in the organization.
 - **Natural language not artificial language**, so that it uses most of the business terminology.